KirksFletcher/scany/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/KirksFletcher)](https://pkg.go.dev/github.com/KirksFletcher)
 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

+## Moifications

+All credit where credit is due, this project is based off scany by Georgy Savva ( https://github.com/georgysavva/scany ), The aim of this version is to make it pgx compatible only, making this lighter weight also adding features for inserting with a struct (with tag definition)

 ## Overview

 Go favors simplicity, and it's pretty common to work with a database via driver directly without any ORM.